 - Clean Fuels Advanced Technology (CFAT)

-Funded by the N.C.
+- Funded by the N.C.
 Department of Transportation and administered by the North Carolina Clean Energy Technology Center.
 It is focused on reducing transportation related emissions in the 24 NC counties that do not meet national air quality standards.
-Next solicitation expected in 2017.
+Applications are currently being accepted.

 - NC Department of Environmental Quality (NCDEQ), Diesel Emissions Reductions Grant (DERG)